 You’ve successfully purchased a group discount.
 Your group members can use the joining link below to redeem their group membership.
 You'll also receive an email with the link.

 Members will be prompted to log in or create an account to redeem their group membership.

 Thanks for creating a SparkNotes account!
 Continue to start your free trial.

 Your PLUS subscription has expired

 Symbols are objects, characters, figures, or colors used to represent abstract ideas or concepts.

-The conk, a popular hairstyle that involves straightening out nappy hair with a host of caustic chemicals, is an emblem of black self-denial.
-Blacks conk their hair in an attempt to look more like white people, and their willingness to alter a feature of their body violently underscores how much they want to conceal their blackness.
-The conk is popular with rich and poor blacks alike, showing how blacks of all classes experience self-hatred.
+The conk, a popular hairstyle that involves straightening out nappy hair with a host of caustic chemicals, is an emblem of Black self-denial.
+Black people conk their hair in an attempt to look more like white people, and their willingness to alter a feature of their body emphatically underscores their desire for assimilation and acceptance.
+The conk is popular with rich and poor Black people alike, showing how Black people of all classes experience self-hatred.
 Though Malcolm conks his hair when he first moves to Boston, in prison he realizes how much mental energy he has been wasting on trying to conform to an impossible image of white good looks.
-Later, as an orator canvassing on the street, Malcolm criticizes American blacks for trying to change their African features.
-He sees the conk as one item in a long list, including faith in Christian religion and obsession with white women, of counterproductive black imitations of white culture.
+Later, as an orator canvassing on the street, Malcolm criticizes American Black people for trying to change their African features.
+He sees the conk as one item in a long list, including faith in Christian religion and obsession with white women, of counterproductive Black imitations of white culture.